ppy/osu-wiki/wiki/Article_Style_Guide/en.md

 - `osu!direct`
 - `osu!wiki`

-When refering to `osu!` (the game/framework itself, not the game mode), it should be in _italics_ unless it is included in the name of game modes or other services related to the game.
+When referring to `osu!` (the game/framework itself, not the game mode), it should be in _italics_ unless it is included in the name of game modes or other services related to the game.
 For example:

 - `The language that _osu!_ is written in is C# using the .NET Framework.`